SSaquif/service-workers/README.md

    3. [Web Workers api](https://developer.mozilla.org/en-US/docs/Web/API/Worker)

-### Web Worker Notes
+## Web Worker Notes

 1. Ceate a new Worker() Instance

-   1. Argument = ulr to a JS file, which will be run in a separete thread
+   1. Argument = url to a JS file, which will be run in a separete thread

 2. We can add MessageEvent Listeners to workers (see api)